ElhabashyLab/ISDB/README.md

         If set to `true`, the user must specify their paths in the section below.

-   a.`tempory_directory`: Direction in which ISDB is build,
+   a.`temporary_directory`: Direction in which ISDB is build,
-   b. `overwrite`: Wether to overwrite pre-existing stages,
+   b. `overwrite`: Whether to overwrite pre-existing stages,
-   c. `addtional_data`: File path or directory path of additional data files.
-Each file should at least include two species columns,
+   c. `additional_data`: File path or directory path of additional data files.
+Each file must include at least two species columns,
    d. `delete`: If intermediate stages should be deleted afterwards,
-   e. `manualDatabases`: Exclude or include database which could not be downloaded automatically.
+   e. `manualDatabases`: Exclude or include databases that cannot be downloaded automatically.
 If 'true' the user has specify their paths in the following section.